Director of Accreditation

 Dr. Rachel Chrastil is a scholar of modern Europe.
 In her books Organizing for War: France, 1870-1914 and The Siege of Strasbourg, she examines civilian experiences before, during and after major international conflicts.
-Chrastil's latest book, How to Be Childless: A History and Philosophy of Life Without Children, examines the causes, interpretations, and experiences of childlessness, drawing on major Western countries during the modern era.
-Chrastil's work on childlessness has appeared in The Washington Post, Psychology Today and the podcast Think Act Be.
+Chrastil's latest book, How to Be Childless: A History and Philosophy of Life Without Children, examines the causes, interpretations, and experiences of childlessness in Western countries during the modern era.
+Chrastil's work on childlessness has appeared in The Washington Post, Psychology Today, Cincinnati Edition, New Books Network, and the podcast Think Act Be.

 Prior to her appointment as Associate Dean, Chrastil was the Founding Director of the First-Year Seminar at Xavier, which launched in Fall 2015 as part of the new Core Curriculum.
 She has also developed a resource to help humanities faculty incorporate quantitative literacy into their classes.

-Chrastil's courses include Paris, the Great War, the French Revolution, and A History of Saving the World (human rights, humanitarianism and the environmental movement).
+Chrastil's courses include Paris, the Great War, the French Revolution, and A History of Saving the World.
 In keeping with Xavier's Jesuit Catholic identity, students in her courses apply analytical rigor to issues associated with morality, spirituality and compassion.